-NUSSBUAM stands for Automotive Lifts.
-The blue of RAL color 5001 can be found all over the world, wherever cars are lifted.
-Not only in independent workshops, but also BMW, Mercedes, PSA and Toyota rely on the know-how from Bodersweier.
-Vertical integration is over 90%, which means that the share of our production in the manufacturing process is extremely high.
-Only a few parts are purchased from outside vendors.
-Completed NUSSBAUM lifts are packed in a wooden crate and arrive in the shipping department having already undergone a 100% performance check.
+NUSSBAUM stands for Automotive Lifts.
+The NUSSBAUM logo can be found all over the world, wherever cars are lifted.
+Not only in independent garages, but also BMW, Mercedes, PSA and Toyota rely on the know-how from NUSSBAUM.
+Vertical integration is over 90%, which means that the share of production in the manufacturing process is extremely high.
+Completed NUSSBAUM lifts are packed in wooden crates and arrive in the shipping department having already undergone a 100% performance check.

-NUSSBAUM uses more than 10,000 tons of steel for all processes per year.
+NUSSBAUM uses several thousand tons of steel for all processes per year.
 Of course, not everything is handwork – but most of it is.
 The lift production begins with the blank metal.
 The machine cuts 3cm thick steel in strips, which later are used for columns, lifting arms, base frames, carriages or required for mounting parts.
 The metal is bent, drilled, laser welded, nipped and welded.

-Many of these processes are now performed by welding robots or cutting machines, by every step needs to be handled by an expert, whether it is for loading the machine, welding base frames or trimming the welded lines.
+Many of these processes are now performed by welding robots or cutting machines, but every step needs to be handled by an expert, whether it is for loading the machine, welding base frames or trimming the welded lines.
 The components then go through a process of cleaning the columns and other steel parts ready for sand blasting.
 Thin metal sheets are degreased in a bath; thereafter they are ready for powder coating.
-Well trained staff with protective clothing and face masks is also present and it is their task to ensure every last corner is covered with the powder coating.
+Well trained staff ensure every last corner is covered with the powder coating.
 Next, the so-called branding begins with the melting of the powder coating in an over at 250˚C. The basic structure is now ready.

 An employee puts the coil in position in front of a cutting machine.